8ta4/say/DONTREADME.md

 Absolutely, API calls can fail.
 The usual suspects are network issues.

+Error notification depends on whether transcription is triggered manually or automatically.

+> Will I get notified if transcription is triggered manually?

+Yup, you will.

+> Will I get notified if transcription is triggered automatically?
+(Planned)

+Nope, you won't. `say` is designed to be non-intrusive.

 > Does this tool retry if a transcription API call fails?
 (Planned)

 Yes, indeed! `say` will give it another shot if a transcription API call fails.
 If any future transcription API call succeeds, it triggers a retry.